Winter blues? Bummer summer? When your mood swings with the seasons, you may be more than sad and actually have a disorder called SAD.

-Many SAD symptoms can be mistaken for depression – the major difference is that with Seasonal Affective Disorder, symptoms only plague you during that particular season every year.
-Depending which season of Seasonal Affective Disorder you have, symptoms may vary.
+Because seasonal affective disorder is a type of depression, many symptoms can be mistaken for depression.
+The major difference is that with SAD, symptoms only plague you during a particular season every year.
+But depending on which season it hits, your symptoms may vary.

-- Lethargy/inability to carry out a normal routine
+- Lethargy or inability to carry out a normal routine

-- Problems getting along with other people/no desire to be around others
+- Problems getting along with other people or no desire to be around others

 - Hypersensitivity to rejection